 Perched in the Lombardy region of Italy, Mantua is an ancient Italian city that’s so incredible to see.
-Plus it has a whopping history too, with it being well over 4,000 years old!
+There really is so many of the best things to do in Mantua, plus, it has a whopping history too.
+After all, being well over 4,000 years old, what else can you expect. 🙂

 Now, in lots of ways, Mantua often gets overshadowed by some of its more popular neighbours of Verona, Venice and Milan.
 I mean, they’re all northern Italian cities that, in my opinion, often get prioritised by visitors over the some of the lesser-known cities like Mantua.

-And you know what, that’s the thing I love most about Italy.
-The fact that you can be ‘just down the road’ from the well-known spots and find a totally incredible city, village or castle.
-After all, Italy isn’t just the likes of; Venice, Rome or Cinque Terre (no matter how amazing they are),
+Plus, you know what, that’s the thing I love most about Italy, the fact that you can be ‘just down the road’ from the well-known spots and undiscovered haunts.

 1.)
 Watch the sunset over Mantua